 The job posts may have very specific length requirements for the role or have more general descriptions, like short, medium, or long.
 This is another case where Casting Directors will likely ask you to send a current selfie with your submission.

-When you're booked, the Casting Director will tell you how to get your details.
-This may involve calling an information tape, reading a wardrobe blog, or viewing another resource.
+When you're booked, the Casting Director will tell you how to get your details, which will likely be in the form of a Details Blog, via our Details page.
 It's extremely important to pay close attention to the details so you know the type of look you need to create.

 Need inspiration on how to style your hair?
 One of the best resources is this project itself.
 If you're booked on a TV show, look through episodes that have aired to get a feel of the show's general style.
 If you aren't clear on what your style is supposed to be, call your Central Casting office for clarification.
 It's better to ask than to show up to set with the wrong styling.